fuerstenau/riemannsurfaces/page/index.md

-Typeset in LaTeX by Peter Fürstenau, based on lecture notes by Daria Zierau.
+Typeset in LaTeX by Peter Fürstenau, based on lecture notes by Darja Zierau and Sukie Vetter.
 Anything to improve typesetting is welcome.